safing/web/privacy/index.md

 functions will be offered to our subscribers.

 **SPN:**
 The customer hub holds all data relevant to the administration of our SPN subscription and service to you, and although it is not all classed as PII, the information gathered and stored is as follows and includes the domain: <https://account.safing.io>

--   Transaction identifier from payment gateway.
+**Transaction identifier from payment gateway.**

--   IP address, this is masked and only held for technical reasons for the period of 24 hours, and then deleted.
+**IP address**,  this is masked and only held for technical reasons for the period of 24 hours, and then deleted.

--   User name, supplied by you, not your real name.
+**User name**, supplied by you, not your real name.

--   Email address, required for some payment methods, our contact with you for account related information.
+**Email address**, required for some payment methods, our contact with you for account related information.

--   Country, and country calling code, required for Austrian taxation law.
+**Country**, and country calling code, required for Austrian taxation law.

--   Password, always stored in an encrypted (hashed) form.
+**Password**, always stored in an encrypted (hashed) form.

--   Survey answers, development purposes for site and service enhancement.
+**Survey answers**, development purposes for site and service enhancement.

 **Surveys:**
 Safing ICS Technologies GmbH run surveys both continuous and in limited time scope in order to best know and understand the needs of our customers, these are used for development and enhancement of our